aaronpo97/SpoonBot/content-pages/about.md

 ## What is SpoonBot?

-SpoonBot is a web application that uses OpenAI&apos;s GPT-3 API to generate restaurant names and reviews.
+SpoonBot is a web application that uses OpenAI&apos;s GPT-3 API to generate restaurant names, reviews, and menus.

 ## What is GPT-3?